A campaign begins

 Of course, there still is the matter of local democracy and local folk emailing the likes of Bill Livesley (one of Bollington’s Cheshire East Councillors) to register their opinions on what is planned.
 With the number of services likely to be affected, it looks as if a fair few councillors need contacting over the matter.

-Also, the some of money that is involved is not that large at around £500,000 and the current budget stands at around £2.2m, again not a large amount given some of the sums that you hear in the media these days.
-However, the council is seeing cuts in its funding from central government so I suppose that savings have to be found somewhere.
+Also, the sum of money that is involved is not that large at around £500,000 and the current budget stands at around £2.2m, again not a large amount given some of the sums that you hear in the media these days.
+However, the council is seeing cuts in its funding from central government, so I suppose that savings have to be found somewhere.
 Also, I am left wondering if a moderate increase in council tax would not help with this though many in the borough probably do not fancy the idea of paying more tax and the council is controlled by the Conservatives.

-Also, there is the issue of free travel for older residents and what that is costing.
-Apparently, Cheshire East’s population is set to get older so this problem will increase.
+In addition, there is the issue of free travel for older residents and what that is costing.
+Apparently, Cheshire East’s population is set to get older, so this problem will increase.
 In fact, some have gone with the idea of the pass entitling you to reduced fares throughout the day and not just prior to 09:30 as is the case at present.
 With older people being more likely to vote in elections, this is a knotty problem that is set to stay with us for a while yet.

-All in all, the consultation was well and good but I reckon that it could have involved the public more.
-Having some public comment on the proposed cuts may make it a two stage process but it has to be better than hearing about cuts without much of an opportunity to provide feedback on them.
+All in all, the consultation was well and good, but I reckon that it could have involved the public more.
+Having some public comment on the proposed cuts may make it a two stage process, but it has to be better than hearing about cuts without much of an opportunity to provide feedback on them.
 Last year, there was even less involvement so what we have this year has been an improvement, though there is room for more.
-Our austere age is presenting some awkward choices for us but we need to be careful about the loss of bus services.
+Our austere age is presenting some awkward choices for us, but we need to be careful about the loss of bus services.
 Maybe we should make more use of them to avoid what is happening though the unsettling aspect of the whole business well may have the opposite effect, particularly when we need to encourage less car usage because of road congestion and other sensible reasons.